765 742 9066 Toggle Nav

 Safeguard Your Legacy

-Protecting your family’s legacy is critical, so it’s important to shelter your assets from vulnerability as much as possible.
+Protecting your family’s legacy is critical, so it’s important to protect your assets from vulnerability as much as possible.
 Just like buying insurance for your life, house, or car, a prenuptial agreement (or postnuptial, if you’re already married) acts as an insurance policy for your assets.

 We understand that no one goes into a marriage planning on divorce, but the key is to be prepared in case the unexpected should happen.
 With a solid agreement in place, the court will follow the inheritance distribution spelled out in the contract instead of just splitting the pot evenly down the middle, if a divorce should happen.